Q&A Advice & Support

 Appearances versus reality

 You may envy groups of friends and couples you consider more attractive than you, but ask yourself these questions.
 How many really have solid relationships?
 Are they simply using one another for entertainment and enhancing their social status?
-How many would still be together as friends or as couples if one of them got into a disfiguring car accident?
+Who would continue as friends or as couples if one of them got into a disfiguring car accident?
 Appearances may not match reality.

 If you want to be a certain weight in hopes it will lead you to love and acceptance, read the biographies of celebrities who you consider very attractive.
-You’ll often find that some of the most beautiful people have the same problems regular people do: friends who have betrayed them, partners who have cheated on them, people who have told them they’re not attractive enough, breakups and divorces, etc. Meanwhile, most of us know relatively less physically attractive people with good friends and loving spouses or partners.
+Some of the most beautiful people often face the same problems regular people do: friends who have betrayed them, partners who have cheated on them, people who have told them they’re not attractive enough, breakups and divorces, etc. Meanwhile, most of us know relatively less physically attractive people with good friends and loving spouses or partners.
 Is meeting a certain weight ideal really the way to get what you want from life?

 No one’s a winner in a toxic game